End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

 \subsection{DPPL on the Distribution Parameters for Location-Scale Distributions}

-In this subsection, we detail how to directly compute the parameters for the constrained distribution by applying our DPPL on the base distribution parameters for a sampling-free approach.
+In this subsection, we detail how to directly compute the parameters for the constrained distribution by applying our DPPL on the base distribution parameters for an efficient, sampling-free during training.
 To do so, we can assume that the prior distribution \( \mathcal{F} \) belongs to a multivariate, location-scale family, i.e., a distribution such that any affine transformation $\mathbf{Y}$ of a random variable $\mathbf{Z} = \mu + \Sigma^{1/2} \xi \sim \mathcal{F}(\mu, \Sigma)$ and $\xi \sim \mathcal{F}(0,1)$, remains within the same distribution family $\mathcal{F}$.
-Note that this is an example of how to compute the random variable in \cref{eqn:prior} for a multivariate location-scale distribution.
+This is an example of how to compute the random variable in \cref{eqn:prior} for a multivariate location-scale distribution.
 A familiar case of this is when \( \mathbf{Z} \sim \mathcal{N}(\mu, \Sigma) \) and \( \mathbf{Y} = A\mathbf{Z} + B \) is an affine transformation; in which case \( \mathbf{Y} \sim \mathcal{N}(A\mu + B, A\Sigma A^\top) \).
 Alternatively, we can show that when $\mathbf{Y}$ is a nonlinear transformation of $\mathbf{Z}$, it has approximately (to first-order) the same distribution $\mathbf{Z}$, with an appropriately-chosen set of parameters (given in \cref{eqn:prob+proj_layer} below).
-We state this result more formally as the following \Cref{thm: locscaldeltamethod}.
+We state this result more formally in \cref{thm: locscaldeltamethod}.
 The proof, given in \cref{app:deltamethod}, uses a first-order Taylor expansion to linearize the nonlinear function transformation, and is similar to the Multivariate Delta Method \citep{CaseBerg_deltamethod}.

 \begin{restatable}{theorem}{locscaldeltamethod} Let $\mathbf{Z} \sim \mathcal{F}(\mu, \Sigma)$ be a random variable, where the underlying distribution $\mathcal{F}$ belongs to a multivariate location-scale family of distributions, with mean $\mu$ and covariance $\Sigma$; and let $\mathcal{T}$ be a function with continuous first derivatives, such that ${J_ \mathcal{T} (\mu)} \Sigma J_\mathcal{T}(\mu)^\top$ is symmetric positive semi-definite.
 Then, the transformed distribution $\mathbf{Y}=\mathcal{T}(\mathbf{Z})$ converges in distribution with first-order accuracy to $\mathcal{F}(\hat \mu, \hat \Sigma)$ with mean $\hat \mu = \mathcal{T}(\mu)$ and covariance $\hat \Sigma = J_{\mathcal{T}}(\mu)\Sigma J_{\mathcal{T}}(\mu)^\top$, where $J_{\mathcal{T}}(\mu) = {\nabla \mathcal{T} (\mu)}^\top$ denotes the Jacobian of $\mathcal{T}$ with respect to~$z$ evaluated at $\mu$. \end{restatable}